qqvladik/Github-Repository-Browser-UM/README.md

 Also this app can be launched via web link, for example after clicking on https://github.com/qqvladik/Github-Repository-Browser-UM it will open detailed screen with information for Github Repository Browser UM.
 The same way will work for user repositories after clicking on web link for user, f.e. https://github.com/qqvladik.

 p.s. web links don't work for android 12+ by default.
-For using this you need to add in "Open by default" link in settings of this android app.
+For using this you need to choose link from list in "Open by default" in settings of this android app.

 Pagination Github API is cursor-based.